EPA-WG/dwa/README.md

 ## Consistent access to object models
-Whether it is a custom elements registry, the form, or any another object/collection in DWA it should support
+Whether it is a custom element registry, the form, or any another object/collection in DWA it should support

 * Persistence, i.e. serialization.
 While the interfaces are meant to be the same, implementations would be able to choose the actual format: binary, shared memory, XML, json or custom like CSV.
 The streaming-first approach.
 * Objects are treated as immutable.
 Immutability of objects are essential for